vseloved/rutils/README.md

 ### Included in contrib (RUTILSX)

-- generic access to elements of any data structure: `generic-elt`/`?`, generic sequence and key-value iteration protocols
+- generic access to elements of any data structure: `GENERIC-ELT`/`?`
 - `ITER` macro with keywords support
 - generic `BIND`
 - Clojure-style threading macros `->` and `->>`